Azure/azure-c-shared-utility/devdoc/tls_adapter_implementers_guide.md

 } TLS_ADAPTER_INSTANCE;

 // Here is the "bio" send function that allows the Contoso library to
-// send using the supplied socket_async.
+// send data using the supplied socket_async.
 We'll pass it to the library during
 // the tls_adapter_with_sockets_create call.
 static int contosoTls_ssl_send( void *ctx, const unsigned char *buffer, size_t len ) {